The Corporate Immigration Review: Switzerland

 As a general rule, B permit holders (EU and non-EU nationals) may apply for a permanent residence permit (referred to as a C permit) in Switzerland if they comply with the rules set in the FNIA.
-In this context, they may apply for a C permit provided that they have resided in Switzerland for a minimum of 10 years, including the previous five years without interruption with a valid B permit.15 However, nationals of countries that have concluded a residence agreement or that offer reciprocity with Switzerland (such as EU-17/EFTA except Malta and Cyprus, and Canada and the United States) may apply for a C permit after a regular and uninterrupted stay of five years in Switzerland.
+In this context, they may apply for a C permit provided that they have resided in Switzerland for a minimum of 10 years, including the previous five years without interruption under a valid B permit.15 However, nationals of countries that have concluded a residence agreement or that offer reciprocity with Switzerland (such as EU-17/EFTA, except Malta and Cyprus, Canada and the United States) may apply for a C permit after a regular and uninterrupted stay of five years in Switzerland.

 Investors, skilled migrants and entrepreneurs

 As a general rule, all non-EU nationals must be highly skilled to obtain work permits in Switzerland.18 Consequently, there is no specific immigration category for highly skilled non-EU nationals.
 That being said, Swiss immigration authorities may be more lenient when reviewing work permit applications filed in relation to specific sectors where there is a labour shortage (see Section I.iii).